eduvpn/documentation/README.md

   - iOS (OpenVPN Connect)
   - Linux (NetworkManager/CLI)

+# Architecture

+The architecure is described in a [separate document](ARCHITECTURE.md).

 # Authentication

 By default a user name/password login on the User/Admin portal is used, but it